Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 This scene is funny, having just watched The Impossible.

-He says they’re going far away, where they’ll never find them.
+Unc V says they’re going far away, where they’ll never find them.
+(I don’t think he understands what the word magic means.)

-Wouldn’t it be funny if the horcrux cave was just like, on the other side of the camera?
+Wouldn’t it be funny if the horcrux cave was just like, on the other side of this island?

 This story wasn’t quite as well put together as the others, was it?
 How did they get there?
 How long did they plan to stay?
 Did Vernon take time off from work, or was it literally just, “We’ll be here tonight so the owls will go away”?